-Qualifying events which end eligibility (such as divorce, termination of Guardianships/parental rights, etc.) must be reported immediately.
+Qualifying events which end eligibility (such as divorce, termination of Guardianships/parental rights, the re-marriage of a surviving dependent, placement in State or Federal custody, etc.) must be reported immediately.
 If a policyholder fails to remove ineligible dependents (divorced spouse, etc.) the Plan may pursue reimbursement of any claims paid for the ineligible dependent from the employee.
 For purposes of eligibility, the term "immediately" shall mean as soon as practically possible and, in no case, greater than thirty (30) days from the date of the event, e.g. divorce.
 For purposes of this section, "Reporting" means the proper submission of a "Change in Status" form to the member's Employer Agency Benefit Coordinator and/or the proper submission of the Qualifying Event through the PEIA Manage My Benefits Portal with the appropriate supporting documentation, e.g. a copy of the divorce decree, Court Order(s), etc. "Calling" and/or e-mailing and informing your participating employer and/or PEIA of an event does not meet the reporting requirements of this section.